Julius Eisenstein: Philanthropist and polemicist

 Eisenstein first visited the Land of Israel in 1899 via Egypt, where he met with local Jewish communities in Alexandria and Cairo.
-After arriving in Jaffa, he toured fledgling Zionist villages, including Rishon LeZion, Rehovot and Petah Tikva, and reunited with his father in Jerusalem.
-Among other consumables, he brought with him ten-thousand liters of American flour, which he sold without profit, half in Jaffa and half in Jerusalem.
+After arriving in Jaffa, he toured fledgling Zionist villages, including Rishon LeZion, Rehovot, and Petah Tikva, and reunited with his father in Jerusalem.
+Among other consumables, he brought ten thousand liters of American flour, which he sold without profit, half in Jaffa and half in Jerusalem.
 This marked the first time American flour was imported into the country.
 Until then, higher-cost Russian flour was imported via Odessa, and its price often placed it beyond the reach of many poor people.

 In 1926, Eisenstein sailed a second time to the Land of Israel via Europe, docking in Haifa.
-He visited Tel Aviv, Bnei Brak and Petah Tikva, as well as the holy cities of Hebron, Tiberias, Safed, and Jerusalem, where he paid his respects at the graves of his father, great-grandfather and great-uncles.
-During his stay he met with a significant number of rabbis representing every spectrum of Orthodoxy, from Abraham Isaac Kook, the first Ashkenazi chief rabbi of British Mandatory Palestine, to Yosef Chaim Sonnenfeld, co-founder of the Edah HaChareidis.
+He visited Tel Aviv, Bnei Brak, and Petah Tikva, as well as the holy cities of Hebron, Tiberias, Safed, and Jerusalem, where he paid his respects at the graves of his father, great-grandfather, and great-uncles.
+During his stay, he met with a significant number of rabbis representing every spectrum of Orthodoxy, from Abraham Isaac Kook, the first Ashkenazi chief rabbi of British Mandatory Palestine, to Yosef Chaim Sonnenfeld, co-founder of the Edah HaChareidis.

 Back in America, Eisenstein took a prominent part in the controversy concerning the Kolel America, a society for the collection of funds for the poor Jews of Palestine, and was one of the leaders in the movement to arrange that the money contributed in the United States should go primarily to former residents of America.

 His political views were marked by hostility toward Reform and Conservative Judaism.

 Though Eisenstein became widely read as a writer, he was less successful as a businessman and lost much of his fortune in a failed effort to establish an agricultural colony for Jewish immigrants in New Jersey.